I have a bad habit of glamorising memories so I’ll just keep this one semi short and kind of sweet, unlike the first couple of days that unravelled.

 My solution was to be overly friendly and the complete opposite of my actual self at least semi-permanently.
 My strongest game is to adapt to any type of person or situation, almost mirroring their attitude and personality.
 This ensured that I was effortlessly accepted as a friend by random people who I no longer even speak to now.

 University is like a sieve- all the friends you thought you had are plucked out from the group you had gathered when you can no longer be bothered to keep up a façade.
 And, in my case, as a true Gemini, I had charmed a number of different people by stroking their ego with what they thought was their mirror image.

-I brushed it off with a ‘where am I’ kind of remark, not thinking too much of it, until I later learned that he had done the same thing with one of my friends on the first night.
-He played the innocent, gay BFF card but she woke up to him kissing her.
+I brushed it off with a ‘where am I’ kind of remark, not thinking too much of it, until I later learned that he had done the same thing to one of my friends on the first night.
+He played the innocent, friendly, nice guy card but she woke up to him kissing her.

 Erm.
 This isn’t sleeping beauty.
 This is crossing lines and skipping over boundaries that I thought were pretty clear in the normal world.
 Sexual harassment is a huge problem at university.